garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 No duplicate values were found.

 There were four columns (Bank, MM, MFI, and Other FSP interest rates) that contained more than 12,300 null observations.
 For this reason these columns were dropped from the analysis.
 After dropping these columns, the data set still contained 550 observations with null values.
 Due to the small quanity of null values (comparitively to the total data set), they were dropped from the analysis and the final analyses were done with 12,050 observations.

-### Data Transformation

-**Boolean**: All boolean variables that originally had values of "True" and "False", were converted to 1 and O respectively.

-**Categorical**: All categorical variables were converted to integers, starting with 0.

 ### Combining Variables and New Variable Creation